d-barrow/Glyph-Counter/readme.md

-# Letter & Glyph Counter for Handwritten Transcripts
+# Glyph Counter for Transcripts

 A tool to analyze transcripts of handwritten manuscripts and identify which letters and glyphs are present in transcripts.